jopek/callbag-repeat/README.md

 ```

 ## unparametrized

 Omiting the parameter means infinite repeats.
 The stream is stopped by either the downstream consumer with a `type=2` call or by the upstream producer with an error, `type=2` and `data!=undefined`.

 ```
+const repeat = require("callbag-repeat");
 const { fromIter, pipe, take, forEach } = require("callbag-basics");

 pipe(